 They can avoid answering this question in a general way.
-For example, saying that "I am used to meet tight deadlines in all my projects.
+For example, saying "I am used to meeting tight deadlines in all my projects.
 I and my stakeholders always do their best to meet the needs of the company as well as clients" would be a very general answer.

 8) What kind of working environment do you prefer working in?